Under Ubuntu you can quickly build an iptables based firewall using the handy built in firewall configuration tool UFW.

-The Ubuntu documentation portal has a good run down on implementing UFW.
+The Ubuntu documentation portal has a good rundown on implementing UFW.

-Here is my shorter summary of UFW and Ubuntu Firewalls
+A summary of UFW and Ubuntu Firewalls

 sudo ufw default deny